Conflict Minerals Reporting Template - CMRT

 Gold is another mineral employed in electronics, in circuit boards, for example.
 Gold is also present in but also jewelry, money, medicine, and… cuisine!

 Currently, the in-force legislation only addresses the origin of 3TGs.
-However, other minerals raise similar conflict concerns, such as cobalt or mica.
+However, other minerals raise similar conflict concerns, such as cobalt and mica.
 And electrical and electronic equipment requires both cobalt and mica.
+Therefore, the RMI has published the EMRT template to address these extented minerals.

 Cobalt is massively used in batteries, while mica is present in a wide range of products and applications, such as plastics, insulations, capacitors, magnets, and paints.